WILDERNESS AND EARTHKEEPING

 The course begins well before your nine-day immersion experience in the wilderness of southern Colorado.
 For several weeks you will read foundational materials in the Christian theological tradition on the nature of creation and human participation in it, including the relation between the wilderness and the economy of human settlement.
 You will ponder and discuss with classmates and the professor poetry that expresses the voices of the non-human world.
 And you will digest alone and together provocative writings of contemporary authors that illuminate the relationship between the configuration of American landscapes and social divisions like race.
 All the while, you’ll be getting to know the students and professor who will be your only human neighbors in the wilderness.

 - $495 participation fee covering full outfitting for backpacking, lodging, and food for nine-day immersion

-Tommy Givens, Assistant Professor of New Testament Studies
+Tommy Givens, Associate Professor of New Testament Studies

 You will be free of digital devices while on the trail